 Since becoming a mum, I have started to value my time so much more.
 I can't fluff around at the gym anymore, I can't waste time scrolling.
 When Luca sleeps is when I work, clean the house, workout and etc etc. So I have really had to find ways to maximise the windows of free time that I have.
 Whether you are a uni student, in school, a busy mum or simply feel like there's not enough time in the day - here are some easy ways to become more productive with your time.

 + Write out your day the night before

 I write my to-do list the night before.
 This way, I can go to bed knowing exactly what I have to get done and can wake up with no surprises, feeling like I am already ahead.
 This gives you a clear structure of what you have to do and when you have to do it.
 What I like to do and what you might like to do is write this list in order of priorities, with the most important tasks to be done first.

 + Pre-write your workout before getting to the gym or follow a plan

 This is huge!
 Prior to having Luca, I would go to the gym and spend ages deciding what exercise I was going to do next, how many sets, how many reps etc. Now, I go in with my entire workout written out.
 I'm currently following my new fitness plan which will be released this year and it so sooo helpful just opening my Books app on my phone and knowing the exact workout I'm doing.
 If you're not big on writing your own workouts, I would recommend following a fitness plan/guide.
-Whether thats my Tone and Cut plan or my Level Up program or really any other program!
-If you know you're not great at programming, following a plan is perfect.

 + Set timers